Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 ```
 import RFFT
 ```
-To initialize the class, see the following examples You must provide debug, host and port otherwise it won't start the process.
+To initialize the class, see the following example

+You must provide debug, host and port otherwise it won't start the process.
 ```
 apiServerProcess = RFFT.APITask(debug=True, host="192.168.178.24", port=5000)